Al Riyadh (newspaper): History and ownership

 Al Riyadh is the first daily newspaper that was published in Arabic in Riyadh.
 Its first issue was published on 11 May 1965 with a limited number of pages.
 Later, it became a daily publication with 52 pages, 32 pages of which were colored pages.
 Its current issues are with 80-100 pages.
 The paper is published in broadsheet format.

 Al Riyadh is also pioneer in other aspects.
 It is the first Saudi paper that included caricatures which were drawn by Ali Kharjy, a then-leading caricaturist.
 It is argued that Al Riyadh gained popularity among the public due to these caricatures at the end of the 1960s.
-Al Riyadh is also the first Saudi newspaper to open a women's bureau.

 Al Riyadh is owned and published by Al Yamamah Press Establishment.
 The company is also the publisher of weekly magazine Al Yamamah.
+In 2006 it employed five women to improve the editorial design of the publications, including Al Riyadh.

 Political approach

 Al Riyadh is officially independent in that it is being published by a private company.
 However, the World Association of Newspapers considered the paper to be under the direct influence of King Salman during his post as the Riyadh governor.
-The association also regards Al Riyadh as a semi-official newspaper.
+In a study dated 2023 it is reported that it is under the control of Crown Prince and Prime Minister Mohammed bin Salman.
+The World Association of Newspapers also regards Al Riyadh as a semi-official newspaper.
 It is further argued that the paper presents relatively conservative attitude and praises House of Saud as many of the other Saudi daily papers.
 Although Al Riyadh is usually regarded as a pro-government newspaper, it expresses relatively liberal views.
 Additionally, it publishes very influential editorials, if one wants to have good insight into what the Saudi official view on different matters.